-Province or territory Data limitation Prince Edward Island Data is unavailable for Prince Edward Island in 2014.
-Yukon Data from 2011 to 2016 was submitted at the record level.
-Data is unavailable for Yukon in 2017.
-From 2018 to 2020, the Yukon Department of Community Services submitted aggregate-level supply data for PTs.
+Province or territory Data limitation Prince Edward Island Data was unavailable for Prince Edward Island in 2014.
+Yukon Data from 2012 to 2016 was submitted at the record level.
+Data was unavailable for Yukon in 2017.
+From 2018 to 2021, the Yukon Department of Community Services submitted aggregate-level supply data for PTs.